 actual starting salary within this range will depend upon the

 organisation.
-Again, check the Award or Certified Agreement becuase it
+Again, check the Award or Certified Agreement because it

 might give clues as to what starting salaries usually are and what